The Insurance and Reinsurance Law Review: India

 Year in review

-Despite the covid-19 pandemic and the country being put under lockdown for months, 2020 was a fairly active year for the Indian insurance sector.
+Despite the ongoing covid-19 pandemic and the country being put under various lockdown and curfew restrictions for months, 2021 was a fairly active year for the Indian insurance sector.
 As from March 2020, to combat the issues arising from the pandemic, the IRDAI issued various directions pertaining to, inter alia, the handling of covid-19 claims, extension of grace periods for premium payments, relaxation of regulatory timelines and expeditious servicing of insurance policies.
-The IRDAI also mandated the issuance of a covid-19 standard health policy and a covid-19 standard benefit-based health policy.

-In addition to the foregoing, the IRDAI also issued the following regulations, guidelines and circulars:
+The IRDAI issued the following regulations, guidelines and circulars:

 Outlook and conclusions